derekwacks/cog_comp_fin/README.md

 Thank you to Professor Frank, Alana Jaskir & Jason Leng for their support

-And to all contributors to the [Emergent project](https://github.com/emer/emergent)
+And to all contributors to the [Emergent project](https://github.com/emer/emergent), which this project heavily relied upon.